SchmiedmayerLab/HealthGuard/README.md

 case to a clinician, or both.

 This repository contains the verifier itself, the evaluation harness used in the accompanying (wip) paper, the figure-generation code, and the clinician rating form.
-The run artifacts behind the results are included under `evaluation/runs/`; the source benchmark corpora are not redistributed and can be obtained from their original sources (see Datasets).
+The run artifacts behind the results are not included in this archived repository; the source benchmark corpora are not redistributed and can be obtained from their original sources (see Datasets).

 ## Repository layout